 - Honesty: We always tell the truth, no matter how difficult.

 - Quality: We put pride in our work and stand by it.

-- Learning-based: We are always learning and growing.
+- Knowledge-based: We are always learning and growing.

 - Professionalism: We work and present ourselves with respect and dignity.

-- Efficiency: We seek not to waste time or money.
+- Efficiency: We don’t waste time or money.

 - Be the Best: Through education, service, and effort.

 - Communication is the core of our success.

 - Teamwork: You are an important member of our team.

 - Trust: From our honest communication and follow-through.